jflamy/fly-owlcms/BUILD.md

 For development, the application is like all the other owlcms apps, but must run on Linux

-- If running on Windows, open VS Code.
-At the bottom left, choose the option to run code remotely on WSL
+- If running on Windows, open a WSL window and go to the git repository
+  - run `code .` to start VSCode (at the bottom left you should see it is running on WSL)
   - Run the `app.owlcms.fly.Main` class.